Aadeshp/aws-ec2-ssh/README.md

 ```

 ### SSH Into An Instance
-- The user is defaulted to ubuntu, if you want to ssh as a different user, send a --ssh-user parameter
 - The following will only work if your .pem AWS authentication file is in the same directory as the script
 ```bash
 $ aws-ec2-ssh --ssh ec1